 Hover over a program to learn more.

-Integrating SEL with challenging mathematics
+Integrated with challenging mathematics

 Academic Youth Development connects students’ learning with foundational mathematics content.
 Students apply new skills to real-world problem-solving in areas of mathematics that are essential to their grade-level achievement.
 They learn and refine proven strategies for mathematics success, and collaborate with peers to analyze and understand problem situations, develop conjectures, and describe their thinking.